 In 2017, Nick Herle received the Sikorsky Humanitarian Award for the aerial search of the Canadian filmmaker Rob Stewart, as well as a Presidential Letter of Appreciation (PLOA) from President Trump for donating helicopters and crews during Hurricane Matthew in the Bahamas.

-Nick is the Author of two books, including "7700: Engine Failure and OEI Techniques", which is now available on Amazon.
+Nick is the Author of two books, including "7700: Engine Failure and OEI Techniques".
 The book provides detailed, and easy-to-understand overview of the fundamentals of engine failures in single-engine helicopters, and autorotation techniques, as well as OEI procedures in multi-engine helicopters.

 Nick has an 13-year accident/incident free flying record and started his flying career at the age of 17.
 In 2011, he moved to the U.S. and started Heli Aviation.
-Currently, he holds an EASA and Instrument rated FAA Commercial Pilot Certificate, as well as an FAA Flight Instructor rating and flies and provides training in Bell 206L, Bell 407, MD500, MD600, Robinson R22/44/66, and Agusta A109’s.
+Currently, he holds an EASA Commercial Pilot Certificate, and FAA Commercial/Instrument and Flight Instructor rating and flies and provides training in Bell 206L, Bell 407, MD500, Agusta 109's, and Robinson R22/44/66's.

 Naturally-occurring fires caused by lightning once played a major role in forming and maintaining much of Florida’s pine lands, sandhills, scrub areas, prairies and wetlands.
 Over time, many wildlife species came to depend on the nourishing vegetation that burst from fire-enriched soils.
 Today, the FWC in cooperation with Heli Aviation uses safely-controlled prescribed fire techniques to improve and maintain habitats for deer, quail, turkey and many other wildlife species.